robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ## Efficiencies and Savings
 - For each interactions apply STRIDE
 - For each STRIDE threat identify the attacker controlled element and the attacked element
-- For data flows inside a .red[single] process,
+- For data flows inside a .red[single] process space,
 don’t worry about T, I, or D
-- Prioritize analysis for interactions that cross trust boundaries ???
+- Prioritize interactions that cross trust boundaries ???
 ## Significant reduction in number of threats to be analyzed
 ---
 class: middle
 # Trust boundaries
 ## Trusted/high code reading from untrusted/low
-- Validate everything for specific and defined uses
+- Look for Tampering threats

 ## High code writing to low
-- Make sure your errors don’t give away too much!
+- Errors may result in Information Disclosure
 ---
 class: middle
 # Avoid Distractions